 side value (data field): Each site is assigned a side value to aid in locating the site.
-Side values include: front, side to, side away, median (includes islands), and rear based on the site's location in relation to the lot's street frontage.
+Side values include: front, side, median (includes islands), and rear based on the site's location in relation to the lot's street frontage.
 The front side is the side that faces the address street.
-Side to is the name of the street the arborist is walking towards as data are being collected.
-The side from is the name of the street the arborist is walking away from while collecting data.
+Side is the name of the street the arborist is walking towards or away as data are being collected.
 Median indicates a median or island.
 The rear is the side of the lot opposite the front.